NeddyAP/manajemen-magang/memory-bank/progress.md

 - **Phase 1 (Core Features):** Complete ✅
 - **Phase 2 (Refinement & Testing):** In Progress ⏳ (Backend testing well-established, frontend testing planned but not yet implemented.
 Documentation updated.)
 - **Phase 3 (Advanced Features):** Planned 📋

+[2025-01-06 12:42:56] - **MahasiswaDashboardController Deletion**: Successfully deleted `app/Http/Controllers/Front/MahasiswaDashboardController.php` as part of the Mahasiswa Dashboard removal refactoring.
+This completes the cleanup of unused controller code following the route removal and redirect implementation.

+[2025-01-06 12:44:35] - **Mahasiswa Dashboard View File Deletion**: Successfully deleted `resources/js/pages/front/mahasiswa/dashboard.tsx` as part of Task 3 of the Mahasiswa Dashboard removal refactoring.
+This completes the frontend cleanup following the route removal, redirect implementation, and controller deletion.
+The view file contained 105 lines of React/TypeScript code with dashboard components that are no longer needed.

+[2025-01-06 12:45:53] - **Task 4 Completed - Mahasiswa Dashboard Test Search**: Conducted comprehensive search for test files referencing "MahasiswaDashboardController", "/mahasiswa/dashboard", "Dashboard", and "mahasiswa" patterns in the tests/ directory.
+Found 181 references to "mahasiswa" but all are legitimate references to the student role functionality (user factories, permissions, CRUD operations, etc.).
+No test files were found that specifically tested the removed MahasiswaDashboardController or `/mahasiswa/dashboard` route, indicating that no test cleanup is required.
+This completes the Mahasiswa Dashboard removal refactoring across all application layers.